timjcook/advent-of-code-2021/README.md

 ## Day 7 - Crab fuel burn rate
 The logic behind this one was pretty straightforward.
 Main thing I thought about was how to structure my class so it could choose nicely between a linear burn rate or a "increasing" (terrible name but couldn't think of a better one) burn rate.
 I thought it was time for a lambda but then when part 2 had performance issues I opted for an instance method so I could keep a look-up.
 With look-up tables fresh in my mind the performance aspect of this wasn't a problem.

+## Day 8 - Deductive reasoning
+Wrote the most code yet for this one.
+Was hard to execute the deduction required for part two in a succinct way.
+Not super inpired objects used here, perhaps I'm getting a bit tired.
+I liked the different type of problem that we had to solve here although the actual solution was pretty manual and process-of-elimination.